PostHog/posthog.com/contents/blog/github-cms.md

  - Marketing
 ---

-As the amount of content you create grows, inevitably you need some way to manage it.
+As the amount of content you create grows, inevitably you need a way to manage it.
 A content management system, or CMS, is the go-to software solution for this.
 Examples include WordPress, Drupal, Wix, Ghost, and many more.

-One that doesn’t get thought of as a CMS is GitHub.
-We use GitHub and love it for three main reasons:
+But there's left field option that doesn’t get thought of as a CMS: GitHub.
+In this post, I'll explain the three reasons we use GitHub as a CMS (and love doing so).

-1. Enables transparency and open contributions
-2. Provides the necessary content creation workflow tools
-3. Keeps us engineering-focused

-## Enables transparency and open contributions
+## 1. GitHub enables transparency and open contributions

 [Being open source](https://github.com/PostHog/posthog.com) is core to PostHog.
 It creates the transparency, context, and trust needed to be a high-performing, remote software startup.